-- Combine pistachio pudding, pineapple, marshmallows.
-Mix in 3 cups whipped cream.
+- Combine pistachio pudding, marshmallows and pineapple.
+Fold in 3 cups whipped cream.
 Cover with plastic wrap and refrigerate.

 - Cut your Angel Food Cake into 1 inch or smaller cubes if using a glass vs. a bowl.

 - Place a layer of cake cubes on the bottom of your bowl or glassware.